The Active Life: serving the world through total self-giving to God

 Evangelization: Catechesis and local and international missions.

-Their work is complementary to Contemplative Life, which sustains the Church through prayer and intercession.
-Together they enable the Church to fulfill its mission: to serve and evangelize integrally.
+Their work is complementary to the Contemplative Life, which sustains the Church through prayer and intercession.
+Together they enable the Church to fulfill its mission: to serve and to evangelize integrally.